Matt Gilroy: Personal life

 Gilroy was born in North Bellmore, New York, to Frank and Peggy Ann Gilroy.
 Matt Gilroy is one of eight children.
 His father is a member of the St. John's Basketball Hall of Fame, who was drafted by the Philadelphia 76ers.
 He graduated in 2003 from St. Mary's High School in Manhasset, captaining the hockey team to two New York state championships.
 In addition to hockey, Gilroy played lacrosse at St. Mary's and was named team MVP in his junior year, in addition to all-league selections in his junior and senior years.

 Gilroy wears the number 97 in remembrance of his deceased brother Timmy, who died as the result of a bicycle accident at eight years old.
 Separated by 13 months, Matt and Timmy played on the same hockey teams growing up and wore the numbers 98 and 97, respectively, in homage to Wayne Gretzky.
-Traditional team policy with the Boston University Terriers does not permit players to wear high numbers deemed flamboyant and self-endorsing by Head Coach Jack Parker.
+Traditional team policy with the Boston University Terriers does not permit players to wear high numbers deemed flamboyant and self-endorsing by head coach Jack Parker.
 However, given the circumstances, Gilroy was allowed by Parker to wear 97.
 Gilroy also has an older brother, Frank Jr., who played basketball for St. Mary's High School and St. Anselm College.
 His younger brother, Kevin, joined Matt on the Terriers for their 2009 championship year.
-Gilroy is married to Jenny Taft, a Fox Sports 1 personality.
+Gilroy is married to Jenny Taft, lead sideline reporter for Fox College Football.